-In 2018, the 22nd year of commercialization of biotech crops, 191.7 million hectares of biotech crops were planted by up to 17 million farmers in 26 countries.
-From the initial planting of 1.7 million hectares in 1996 when the first biotech crop was commercialized, the 191.7 million hectares planted in 2018 indicates ~113-fold increase (Table 1).
+In 2019, the 24th year of commercialization of biotech crops, 190.4 million hectares of biotech crops were planted by up to 17 million farmers in 29 countries.
+From the initial planting of 1.7 million hectares in 1996 when the first biotech crop was commercialized, the 2019 planting indicates ~112-fold increase (Figure 1).
 Thus, biotech crops are considered as the fastest adopted crop technology in the history of modern agriculture.

 Biotech Crops in Industrial and Developing Countries

-For the past seven years, developing countries have planted more biotech crops than industrial countries (Figure 2).
-In 2018, 21 developing countries planted 54% (103.1 million hectares) of the global biotech hectares, while 5 industrial countries took the 46% (88.6 million hectares) share.
+For the past eight years, developing countries have planted more biotech crops than industrial countries (Figure 2).
+In 2019, 24 developing countries planted 56% of the global biotech hectares, while 5 industrial countries took the 44% share.
 This trend is expected to continue in the upcoming years due to the increasing number of countries in the southern hemisphere adopting biotech crops and the commercialization of new biotech crops such as rice, which is mostly grown in developing countries.

 Distribution of Biotech Crops, by Country

-Of the 26 countries that planted biotech crops in 2018, 18 countries were considered as biotech mega-countries, which grew at least 50,000 hectares.
-USA remained as top producer of biotech crops globally, which planted 75 million hectares in 2018, covering 39% of the global biotech crop plantings.
-Brazil landed on the second spot, with 51.3 million hectares or 27% of the global output.
+Of the 29 countries that planted biotech crops in 2019, 19 countries were considered as biotech mega-countries, which grew at least 50,000 hectares (Table 1).
+The USA remained as the top producer of biotech crops globally, which planted 71.5 million hectares in 2019.
+Brazil landed on the second spot, with 52.8 million hectares.

 *Biotech mega-countries which grew more than 50,000 hectares, or more.